 An Important Message to Our Visitors

-Martha’s Vineyard is reopening as the third phase of a four-phase plan announced by Massachusetts Gov. Charlie Baker takes effect.
-Hotels and inns, restaurants, retail stores and hair salons are once again open for visitors, with many safety protocols in place.
+Beaches are less crowded and cooler temperatures make the Island’s numerous hiking trails more appealing.
+Many of the Island’s hotels and inns, restaurants, retail stores and art galleries remain open, with many safety protocols in place.
 This list of what’s open and what’s closed is being updated daily.